NCAS-CMS/cf-python/docs/source/tutorial.rst

   referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right;

+* request that masking is not applied by convention to data elements;

 * display information and warnings about the mapping of the netCDF file contents to CF data model constructs;